 - ½ tsp salt

 - Other topping ideas include: 1 red onion cooked with balsamic vinegar until caramelised, cherry tomatoes, mozzarella, garlic, rosemary, olives, goat's cheese, sundried tomatoes, figs, blue cheese, walnuts, the list goes on!

 - Tip the flour and yeast into a bowl and combine.
 In a jug, mix together the water, honey and oil, then pour it into the flour and yeast, stirring with a wooden spoon to create a sticky dough.
 Bring it altogether with your hands and plop it on to a floured surface.
 Be warned: it will feel wet!
 But this is good!

 - Knead the dough for a couple of minutes so it is a little less wet, then add the 1 tsp of salt.
 Fold it into the dough like you're wrapping a present and keep kneading until it is stretchy.
 Put it into a lightly oiled bowl and cover with a tea towel.
 Leave to prove in a warm room for an hour, or until it has doubled in size.
 In a heat wave, it will take about 20 minutes!

 - While waiting for the dough to rise, prepare your chosen toppings.

 - Mix together the 7 tbsp olive oil with the herbes de Provence and set aside.
 Dissolve the ½ salt into the lukewarm water for the brine.

 - When the dough is ready, give it a good punch and knead to get back some of the stretch.
 Stretch it out in an oiled baking tray – it will spring back, but persevere!
 Over the next 10 minutes it will relax and will fit snugly into the tray.

-- Preheat the oven to 200°C/180°C fan/395°F when you have 10 minutes more of rising time.
-Slide the focaccia into the hot oven and bake for 20 minutes until the surface is golden and crusty.
+- Once well-risen, slide the focaccia into the hot oven and bake for 20 minutes until the surface is golden and crusty.